mendhak/mendhak.github.io/posts/2025-06-30-gemini-cli-adhoc-helper.md

 ### How I configured it

-Gemini can work off a settings file, located at `~/.gemini/settings.json`, in which I disabled its core tools:
+Gemini can work off a settings file, located at `~/.gemini/settings.json`, in which I minimised its core tools:

 ```json
 $ cat ~/.gemini/settings.json